 - Pure — Directus does not alter your data or store it in a predefined or proprietary way.
 All system data is stored elsewhere, never commingled.

 - Unopinionated — Directus does not impose any self-proclaimed "best practices".
 It lets you decide how your data is modeled, managed, and accessed.

 There are several properties within the Directus ecosystem, below is a brief overview.

 This is the admin app that allows non-technical users to manage database content.
-It can be installed as a standalone webapp for multitenancy but must be connected to an instance of the Directus API to function.
+It is bundled in the Directus Suite, and requires an instance of the Directus API to function.
 The codebase is written in Vue.js.